Experts in Compensation Plan Design

-In the world of broad-based compensation (as opposed to Sales or Executive Compensation), plan developers often help companies create internally equitable and externally competitive compensation structures for their broad employee population.
-There is often one structure for non-exempt employees and a different structure for exempt employees (referring to whether or not they receive overtime pay as mandated by the Fair Labor Standards Act (FLSA)).
-These compensation structures typically involve developing salary ranges, job grades, job families and career ladders, and may include developing or revising annual incentive plans for broad employee populations.
-Let's look at each piece of work separately so you can understand what is and is not included and if Prosperio may be of help.
+In the world of broad-based compensation (as opposed to Sales or Executive Compensation), plan developers help companies create internally equitable and externally competitive compensation structures for their employee population.
+There is often one structure for non-exempt employees and a different structure for exempt employees (see FLSA).
+These compensation structures typically involve developing salary ranges, job grades, job families and career ladders.
+It may also include developing or revising annual incentive plans for broad employee populations.
+Let's look at each piece separately so you can understand what is and is not included and whether Prosperio may be of help.

 Many organizations use job grades and salary ranges to ensure that titles, responsibilities and pay are aligned throughout the organization.
-The chief benefit from job grades is an understanding of which jobs are "alike" in terms of skills, education required, responsibilities, and scope across different departments.
+The chief benefit from job grades is an understanding of which jobs are similar in terms of skills, education required, responsibilities, and scope across different departments.
 This ensures internal equity in pay and can help with career development, enabling employees to seek other opportunities that they are ready for in other departments.
-Without job grades and salary structures, managers tend to devolve to just offering whatever pay is needed to attract and retain employees and pay levels can quickly get out of whack.
-At a minimum, this can lead to disgruntlement among employees when they realize there is extreme pay disparity based on nothing more than who one's boss is or one's ability to negotiate upon hire, and at worst it can lead to a discrimination law suit.
-We worked with one organization that hired a brand new employee with no experience (male) into the same position as an existing employee with 20 years of experience in the role (female) and set his salary at more than $20k a year higher than her salary.
+Without job grades and salary structures, managers tend to devolve to just offering whatever pay is needed to attract and retain employees and pay levels can quickly explode.
+At best, this can lead to resentment among employees when they realize there is extreme pay disparity based on nothing more than who one's boss is or one's ability to negotiate upon hire; at worst it can lead to a discrimination lawsuit.
+We worked with one organization that hired a brand-new employee with no experience (male) into the same position as an existing employee with 20 years of experience in the role (female) and set his salary at more than $20k a year higher than her salary.
 This was a lawsuit waiting to happen.
-Management didn't do it to be discriminatory - the new male employee simply negotiated harder and the longer tenured female employee had never made much fuss about getting a raise.
-This doesn't make it right or safe from a legal perspective however.
-People in the same role should be paid the same (within a range to allow for variances in both experience and competence) as pay should be a function of the work performed, not the personality of the person hired.
+Management didn't do it to be discriminatory - the new male employee simply “negotiated better” and the longer tenured female employee had never made much fuss about getting a raise.
+This doesn't make it safe from a legal perspective or fair from an equitable perspective, however.
+People in the same role should be paid the same (within a range to allow for variations in both experience and competence).
+Pay should be a function of their performance, not the personality of the person hired.

 What about job grades for sales reps?
 Sales reps present a unique challenge for HR professionals trying to "slot them into" an existing structure because they often have very small (or non-existent) salaries, which is one of the primary factors used to normalize jobs across departments.
 For this reason, sales jobs are usually managed under a different structure entirely, with "S" code grades (vs "A", "P" or "M" grades).
 This enables HR to account for using target total cash vs. salary as the job value determinant.
 Whatever your industry, Prosperio can help you figure out the best approach to slotting sales jobs into an already defined job structure.

-A side benefit of a well-defined job structure is that you now have a way to group roles into job families and provide career ladders for your employees.
-This will help you attract and retain highly motivated employees who want to stay with an organization for a long time as they will be able to "see" a future path where they can continue to be challenged, grow professionally, and see their pay increase.
+A side benefit of a well-defined job structure is that you now have a way to group roles into job families.
+This provides a career ladder for your employees.
+This will help you attract and retain highly motivated employees who want to stay with an organization for a long time.
+This is because they will be able to visualize a future path where they can continue being challenged, grow professionally, and see their pay increase.

 This work can be as simple or as complex as needed based on what level of detail you would like in your career levels.
-Often, Prosperio helps companies understand career paths within a closely knit group (e.g., operations in a trucking company, warehouse jobs, customer facing roles in banking, or sales and operations within freight brokers) and develops a quick and easy job structure (Sales Rep 1, Sales Rep 2, Sales Rep 3) along with qualifications for promotion from one level to another and what a lateral move to another group might look like.
+Often, Prosperio helps companies understand career paths within a closely knit group (e.g., operations in a trucking company, warehouse jobs, or sales and operations within freight brokers) and develops a quick and easy job structure (Sales Rep 1, Sales Rep 2, Sales Rep 3) along with qualifications for promotion from one level to another.

-Note that we rarely recommend just using production (or any other purely objective) metric for promotion from one level to another.
-The basic volume of work done for the job should be a minimum requirement to open the door to promotion, but not a guarantee that they will walk through the door.
+Note that we rarely recommend solely using production (or any other purely objective) metric for promotion from one level to another.
+The basic volume of work done for the job should be a minimum requirement to open the door to promotion, but not a guarantee that they will walk through that door.
 We often tell clients to consider this the "we don't promote jerks" clause in the employment agreement.
-Just because someone is a top sales rep, if they are obnoxious, have poor attendance, don't complete their paperwork or any host of other common behaviors found among top producers, they SHOULD NOT be promoted.
-If your incentive plan is done properly, and aligned with job levels, then this lack of promotion will actually have a detrimental financial impact on the individual.
-It should HURT for them not to be promoted, and more than just from a lack of increase in salary - their commission or incentive earnings should be hampered as well.
+If they are obnoxious, have poor attendance, don't complete their paperwork or any host of other common behaviors found among top producers, they SHOULD NOT be promoted, even if they are a top sales rep. If your incentive plan is done properly, and aligned with job levels, then this lack of promotion will have a detrimental financial impact on the individual, thus giving them extra motivation to improve the quality of their work, not just the quantity.

-Many organizations use annual bonus plans to provide additional pay, usually phrased as a percentage of base salary, for their non-executive, non-sales, exempt employees.
-These plans are usually quite structured, but organizations sometimes need help taking a decentralized historical approach and putting more structure around it, to ensure consistency in approach and sensible budget management throughout the organization.
+Many organizations use annual bonus plans to provide additional pay, usually phrased as a percentage of base salary.
+These plans are usually quite structured, but organizations sometimes need help taking a decentralized historical approach and applying more focus to it, to ensure role consistency and sensible budget management throughout the organization.

-When your needs span several roles but you have only a few people and will not have much of an issue with change management, our Express Project is for you.
-We’ll spend time with you and your senior leaders getting to understand your business and working with you to develop your plans as quickly as possible.
-We’ve successfully executed a number of engagements for small to medium-sized organizations (5 to 20 people) just like yours.
+When your needs span several roles, but you have only a few people, our Express Project is your best bet.
+We’ll spend time with you and your senior leaders understanding your business and working alongside you to develop the plans as quickly as possible.
+We’ve successfully executed hundreds engagements for small to medium-sized organizations just like yours (typically 5 to 50 employees).

 An Express Incentive Project includes:

-Compensation plan design for up to 5 roles (salary bands and incentives)
+• Compensation design for up to 5 roles

-• Market benchmarking of pay levels for the 5 roles
+• Market benchmarking of pay levels for those roles

 • Plan documentation